lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This appendix will be deleted in the final version of the document.

-From version 08 -> 09:
+From version 07 -> 08:

+* Aligned with released RFC 9480 - RFC 9483

 * Reverted a change to Section 5.1.3.1 from -02 and reinserting the deleted text

-* Some editorial changes to Section 5.1.3.4 and Appendix E after discussion at IETF117

-From version 07 -> 08:

-* Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30
+* Some editorial changes to Section 5.1.3.4 and Appendix E after discussion with David resolving #30 and discussing at IETF 117

+* Fixed some references in Section 5.2.8.3 which broke from RFC2510 to RFC4210

 From version 06 -> 07: